DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 > How long will the data remain available and findable?
 Will metadata be guaranteed to remain available after data is no longer available?

+> How will long term preservation be ensured?
+Discuss the necessary resources to accomplish this (costs and potential value, who decides and how, what data will be kept and for how long)?

+> Will the data be safely stored in trusted repositories for long term preservation and curation?

 <!--additional explanations-->
 ### Explanations for support staff